MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 - Help your business users install Python and Python packages.
 - Help your business users govern their projects and how to use revision control.

-We believe a Spreadsheet wrapper for Streamlit removing these pain points will be provided soon as it will be so easy to setup on top of Streamlit.
+I believe a Spreadsheet wrapper for Streamlit removing these pain points will be provided soon as it will be so easy to setup on top of Streamlit.

 ### BI Visualization Tools